jmlepisto/seam-carver/README.md

 If you do not feel like building, some premade binaries will be attached to [releases](https://github.com/jjstoo/seam-carver/releases).
-Dynamic dependencies are:
+Dynamic OpenCV dependencies are:

 ```
 libopencv_imgcodecs.so.4.3
 libopencv_imgproc.so.4.3
 libopencv_core.so.4.3
-libgomp.so.1
-libpthread.so.0
-libstdc++.so.6
-libgcc_s.so.1
-libc.so.6
-libpng16.so.16
-libz.so.1
-libm.so.6
-libdl.so.2
 ```

 #### Example output when running in vertical mode